LiFePO4 vs Other Battery Chemistries

 Sizing a solar system for your LiFePO4 battery bank?
 Our <a href="/solar/solar-battery-bank-size-calculator">solar battery bank size calculator</a> helps you match panels to storage.

 LiFePO4 dominates the off-grid and mobile power space for good reason.
 Higher usable capacity, longer cycle life, and flat voltage output make it the best chemistry for most applications — provided you can handle the upfront cost.
 Run your numbers above, then check whether the cost-per-cycle math works for your use case.
+For a side-by-side chemistry breakdown, read our LiFePO4 vs lead-acid runtime comparison.
+If AGM is on your shortlist, the AGM runtime calculator uses AGM-specific defaults.
+And for applications needing heavy cycling on a budget, check the deep cycle runtime calculator which covers flooded and gel types too.

 Last updated: